 Note that these pie charts indicate that most oil-burning is done by 'Road' --- presumably vehicles such as cars and trucks --- and perhaps some by road-building (energy used to melt asphalt).

 Much less oil-burning is done by airplanes ('Aviation') and trains ('Rail') and ships ('Navigation').

 And the oil-burning done by homes ('Residential') and 'Industry' is significantly less than 'Road'.

 The bottom-line :

-Due to annual world-wide consumption of OIL-distillates, humans have added the equivalent of about 8 BILLION heat-generating hard-working horses to the planet --- in addition to the 7 billion-plus humans --- with their NATURAL-GAS-burning furnaces-ovens-kilns-etc which add another 6 BILLION 'hot-horse-equivalents' to planet Earth --- and their COAL-burning which adds another 10 billion 'hot-horse-equivalents'.
+Due to annual world-wide consumption of OIL-distillates, humans have added the equivalent of about 8 BILLION heat-generating, 24-hours-a-day, non-tiring, hard-working super horses to the planet

---- about 400 times more 'hot-horse-equivalents' than the 60 million actual horses in the world --- most of whom are not working nearly as hard as the 'hot-horse-equivalents'.
+--- about 133 times more horses than the 60 million actual horses in the world (which are NOT 'super-horses' working 24/7).

 Another way of looking at this:

 Each human has, on average, about 24-billion-super-horses / 7.5-billion-humans = 3.2 super-horse-equivalents working for them --- 24 hours a day --- every day.